jpulido12/jpulido12.github.io/_pages/cv.md

   * **Steering Committee** , Intellectual Engagement Communities, 01/2023 - PRESENT
     * Collaborate with fellow committee members on organizing a program that enables the campus community to engage in intellectual activities in the Multicultural building on campus
-    * Met weekly with fellow committee members to decide which activities to fund and allow to engage the
+    * Met weekly with fellow committee members to decide which activities to fund

   * **Tutor Cabinet**, Student Success Center, 01/2023 - PRESENT
     * Collaborate on organizing Tutoring Center orientation and events